collective/volto-gdpr-privacy/README.md

 #### Upgrade to v2.2.0

 Before v2.2.0, the configuration could only be hardcoded in your project or theme config.
 [See the example here](src/config/defaultPanelConfig.js).
-If this configuration is set, it will still be used instead of the one from the controlpanel.
-In order to use the controlpanel configuration, you need to remove the hardcoded configuration from your project by setting `config.settings['volto-gdpr-privacy'].defaultPanelConfig = null;` in your project or theme config.
+If this configuration is set, it will still be used instead of the one from the control panel.
+In order to use the control panel configuration, you need to remove the hardcoded configuration from your project by setting `config.settings['volto-gdpr-privacy'].defaultPanelConfig = null;` in your project or theme config.

 ### Styling